composer/windows-setup/README.md

 <a name="Changing"></a>
 ## Changing

 You can change/modify your installation at any time from the Control Panel.
 Go to Programs and Features, select Composer, then click Change.
-This allows you to re-run ComposerSetup (perhaps to alter your php location) and to either add or remove the Shell Menus feature.
+This allows you to re-run setup (perhaps to alter your PHP location) and to either add or remove the Shell Menus feature.

 <a name="Uninstalling"></a>
 ## Uninstalling